Polar coordinate system: Conventions

-The radial coordinate is often denoted by r or ρ, and the angular coordinate by φ, θ, or t.
-The angular coordinate is specified as φ by ISO standard 31-11.
-However, in mathematical literature the angle is often denoted by θ instead.
+The radial coordinate is often denoted by $r$ or $\rho$ (rho).
+The angular coordinate is denoted by $\varphi$ (phi), specified by ISO standard 31-11 (now 80000-2:2019), or $\theta$ (theta) in mathematical literature oftentimes.

 Angles in polar notation are generally expressed in either degrees or radians (2π rad being equal to 360°).
 Degrees are traditionally used in navigation, surveying, and many applied disciplines, while radians are more common in mathematics and mathematical physics.